cle1994/InnoD_Web_Handbook/6-javascript.md

 };
 ```

-It's the job scope -- and scope resolution -- to pick which sum to return.
+It's the job of scope -- and scope resolution -- to pick which sum to return.

 ```c
 printf("web");